LoqmanSamani/protein-fold/α_fold/medium.md

 #### Outer Product Mean

-This layer of the Evoformer (Figure 2, d) serves the purpose of transforming the MSA-representation into an update for the pair representation.
+This layer of the Evoformer (Figure 2.
+6) serves the purpose of transforming the MSA-representation into an update for the pair representation.
 The transformation involves computing the mean of the outer product of each two columns (for instance, Ci and Cj), and this result is utilized as an update for the element (Cij) in the pair representation.
 This mechanism ensures the integration of information from the MSA into the Pair representation module.

 Mathematically, this process can be represented as:

-     C¹m*n * C²m*n.T = C¹²m*n  # the outer product matrix
+     outer product matrix = C¹(m*n) * C²(m*n).T
-     C³ = mean(C¹²m*n)
+     outer product mean = C³ = mean(outer product mean)

 #### Triangle multiplicative update and triangle self-attention